The moduli space of $G$-algebras: Descent for G -line bundles

-In this section we prove that there exists a unique line bundle $\DLB$ on $\PPP/\gp$ whose pullback to $\PPP$ is equal to $-\CB{\PPP}$.
-We also show that $\Pic(\PPP/\gp) \cong \ZZ$ and that $[\DLB]$ generates the subgroup of index $n/e$ where $n$ (resp. $e$) denotes the order (resp. exponent) of $\gp$.
-We call $\DLB$ the \defn{discriminant line bundle of $\gp$}.
-We prove that $\DLB$ is globally generated and that its global sections restrict to an immersion on $\X$ into projective space.
+In this section we prove there is a unique line bundle $\DLB$ over $\PPP/\gp$ whose pullback to $\PPP$ is equal to $-\CB{\PPP}$ (Theorem~\ref{thm:discriminantlinebundle}).
+We show that $\Pic(\PPP/\gp) \cong \ZZ$ and $\DLB$ generates the subgroup of index $n/e$ where $n$ (resp.~$e$) denotes the order (resp.~exponent) of $\gp$ (Theorem~\ref{thm:dlbintrinsicdefn}).
+We also prove that $\DLB$ is globally generated and its global sections define an immersion of $\X$ into projective space (Theorem~\ref{thm:immersion}).